EDIflyer/linux-notes/docs/server-setup/docker_setup.md

 ### Watchtower setup - monitor and update Docker containers
 [Watchtower](https://containrrr.dev/watchtower/) is a container-based solution for automating Docker container base image updates.
+!!! tip "Initial docker config setup"
-It can pull from public repositories but to link to a private Docker Hub you need to supply login credentials.
+    Watchtower can pull from public repositories but to link to a private Docker Hub you need to supply login credentials.
 This is best achieved by running a `docker login` command in the terminal, which will create a file in `$HOME/.docker/config.json` that we can then link as a volume to the Watchtower container.
+If this is not done prior to running the container then Docker will instead create the `config.json` file as a directory!

+    If 2FA enabled on Docker account then go to https://hub.docker.com/settings/security?generateToken=true to setup the access token

     The configuration below links to this config file and also links to the local time and tells Watchtower to include stopped containers and verbose logging.

+!!! warning
-**Remember to change the email settings below**
+    Remember to change the email settings below

 === "docker run"
     ???+ quote "bash"
         ``` bash